-So handstripping is not a skill that everyone has and certainly not many can do it to a high standard, but there are benefits to having your dog handstripped…
+You may wonder what is the point in handstripping, it takes longer, is more expensive and clipping seems like a much easier option.
+Handstripping is not a skill that everyone has and certainly not many can do it to a high standard, but the benefits to your dog are huge:

 One simple hair cycle is split into four stages:

-Stage 2, the hair is continuing to grow, climbing to the biggest length that you’ll see but still has a blood supply to maintain the hair health and grow.
+- Stage 2: the hair is continuing to grow, climbing to the length that you see but still has a blood supply to maintain the hair health and grow.
 Once again, the hair is not ready.

 What does it look like when the hair is ready?